-The inspector is a tabbed interface which less you see and edit the attributes of the selected cue or cues.
+The inspector is a tabbed interface which lets you see and edit the attributes of the selected cue or cues.
 You can find it beneath the cue list, and it can be shown or hidden while in Edit Mode by selecting Inspector from the View menu or using the keyboard shortcut ⌘I. You can also pop the inspector out of the main window by clicking on the button on the right side of the inspector tab bar.
 The inspector is disabled when in Show Mode.

 The tabs shown in the inspector vary depending on the type of cue or cues selected.
 All cue types, as well as cue lists and cue carts, have the Basics tab and Triggers tab which are described below.
 Other tabs will be described in the sections of the documentation that discuss the various cue types.